xasos/UIUC-API/CONTRIBUTING.md

 # Frequently Asked Questions

- - Q: "Isn't this, like, illegal
-   A: ""
- - Q: "Why?"
+ - Q: "Why?"<br>
    A: "Many university applications and data sources are often of poor quality, so this API was created to alleviate some of those pains.
-This API allows students and faculty members to build applications on top, to take advantage of otherwise unused data."
+This API allows students and faculty members to build applications on top, to take advantage of otherwise unused data."<br><br>
- - Q: "Is this provisioned by the University of Illinois?"
+ - Q: "Is this provisioned by the University of Illinois?"<br>
    A: "No, this API is not affiliated with UIUC in any way.
-It would be awesome if the university were to show interest and work with us, though."
+It would be awesome if the university were to show interest and work with us, to further improve the quality of data provided."

 **Have another question?
 Submit a [pull request to this file](https://github.com/xasos/UIUC-Open-Data/compare?expand=1), and it'll be answered!**